EnterpriseDB/terraform-provider-biganimal/docs/resources/region.md

 ### Required

-- `cloud_provider` (String) Cloud Provider. e.g. "aws", "azure".
+- `cloud_provider` (String) Cloud Provider.
+For example, "aws", "azure".
-- `region_id` (String) Region ID of the region. e.g. "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.
+- `region_id` (String) Region ID of the region.
+For example, "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.

 ### Optional

-- `status` (String) Region Status of the region. e.g. "ACTIVE", "INACTIVE" or "SUSPENDED".
+- `status` (String) Region Status of the region.
+For example, "ACTIVE", "INACTIVE" or "SUSPENDED".
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only

-- `continent` (String) Continent that region belongs to. e.g. "Asia","Australia","Europe".
+- `continent` (String) Continent that region belongs to.
+For example, "Asia","Australia","Europe".
 - `id` (String) The ID of this resource.
-- `name` (String) Region Name of the region. e.g. "Germany West Central", "EU West 1".
+- `name` (String) Region Name of the region.
+For example, "Germany West Central", "EU West 1".

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`